frontendpatterns/frontendpatterns.dev/src/content/patterns/component-state.md

 ---
 # Component State

-Manage data that only affects a single component internally.

 ## Problem

 Without this pattern, the premise that managing data that only affects a single component internally falls apart, and small changes trigger cascading regressions.